 • the maximum total dose administered per hour, for injections to be administered at frequent intervals or by continuous infusions

-For intrathecal administration, the endotoxin limit is approximately 25 x less than for the same product administered via the IV route.
-This rough estimate can be used as part of an initial assessment to determine whether an injectable medicine licensed for parenteral use is likely to be suitable for administration by the intrathecal route.
+For intrathecal administration, the maximum permissible endotoxin dose is 25 x less than for the same product administered via the IV route.
+This estimate can be used as part of an initial assessment to determine whether an injectable medicine licensed for parenteral use is likely to be suitable for administration by the intrathecal route.

 Worked examples of endotoxin calculations can be found in step 4 below.